JoseAntonioRodriguez/pyBlueVia/docs/user-guide/mms.rst

 * Query the delivery status of a sent MMS
 * Get incomming MMS

-.. seealso:: Full examples of how to use MMS features can be found `here
+.. seealso:: Full examples of how to `use MMS features
    <https://github.com/JoseAntonioRodriguez/pyBlueVia/blob/master/examples/using_bluevia_api.py>`_
-   and `here
+   and how to `deal with MMS notifications
    <https://github.com/JoseAntonioRodriguez/pyBlueVia/blob/master/examples/using_bluevia_api_notifications.py>`_.